English Literature

 What could this course lead to?

 A Level English Literature is a highly valued qualification and prepares students for university and entry into a diversity of professions.
-Some of the possible career opportunities are: Barrister, Building Surveyor, Civil Service, Estate Agent, Surveyor, Journalist, Personal Assistant, Press Officer, Psychologist, RAF Officer, Retail Manager, Social Worker or Teacher.
+Some of the possible career opportunities are: teaching, journalism, academia, publishing, broadcasting, advertising or the law.